wechulimaven/django_microservices_architecture_demo/README.md

 ## 1. Introduction

 This document provides a detailed design for a microservices-based architecture for a social media platform.
-The system comprises four main services: User, Notification, Feeds, and Gateway.
-Each service uses an independent Sql database connected by IDs.
+The system comprises four main services: User, Notification, Feeds/Posts, and Gateway.
+All services use the same PostgreSQL database instance, but each service has its own schema.
 The Gateway service integrates with all the other services and has its own PostgreSQL database.The Notification service is triggered by the Feeds service upon post creation and sends notifications only to active users.

 ## 2. Architecture Overview